 67% of employees are occasionally or regularly using personal devices (mainly phones and computers) for work purposes and half of them are stressed by it.

-Forty-four percent of small and midsize business leaders** want to let their teams work remotely “some of the time,” but report that reduced productivity is the number one concern (39%) of having a remote workforce. (**Survey methodology can be found at the end of this report.)
+Forty-four percent of small and midsize business leaders in GetApp’s Business Model Survey (June 2020)** want to let their teams work remotely “some of the time,” but report that reduced productivity is the number one concern (39%) of having a remote workforce.

 However, the data just isn’t there to support this impression of reduced productivity while working from home and this myth is causing employee burnout.
 The myth is so powerful, employees pressure themselves to work longer hours even if they’re not feeling direct or indirect pressure from their managers to do so.